FAQ

 I have property in Southern California, how long does a typical eviction take?

 Unlawful Detainers, or evictions, have priority in the courts and move faster than any other civil action.
 The timeline differs by court and by county.
-The typical uncontested eviction handled by our firm, from the filing of the complaint through lockout by the Sheriff, is 16 to 18 days.
-Contested cases, those where the tenant files an answer or some other pleading, typically take 28 to 35 days.
+The typical uncontested eviction handled by our firm, from the filing of the complaint through lockout by the Sheriff, is 30 to 45 days.
+Contested cases, those where the tenant files an answer or some other pleading, typically take 45 to 60 days.
 These timelines are typical for Orange, Riverside, San Bernardino, and Ventura counties.
 Los Angeles and San Diego courts generally require an extra 7 to 14 days.
 What does a typical residential eviction cost?
-The typical uncontested residential unlawful detainer action filed in California runs about $655.00 to $745.00, depending on the county of filing.
-This includes eviction law attorney fees, superior court filing fees, process server fees for one adult, and the necessary Sheriff fees.
-Money judgments are an additional $85.00.
+The typical uncontested residential unlawful detainer action filed in California runs about $2,400.00, depending on the county of filing.
+This includes attorney fees, superior court filing fees, process server fees for one adult, and the necessary Sheriff fees.
+Money judgments are an additional.
 About half of all our cases are uncontested, that is, no court appearance is necessary and the tenant does not challenge the eviction action.
 In the event your matter is contested, a single court appearance will typically be necessary.
-The typical fee for a court or a trial appearance is $350.00.
+The typical fee for a court or a trial appearance is $500.00.
 Some tenants are in for a fight, and they file multiple motions and appearances to delay or challenge the pleadings.
 These require aggressive opposition and additional court appearances.
-The typical contested residential eviction in California runs approximately $1,105.00 to $1,165.00.
+The typical contested residential eviction in California runs approximately $3,000.00.
 Additional costs would be incurred if additional occupants need to be named and served, or if the demand is over $10,000.00.
-In the event multiple court appearances are required, our office bills a flat rate of $350.00 for most court appearances, provided that appearance does not exceed four hours.
+In the event multiple court appearances are required, our office bills a flat rate of $500.00 for most court appearances, provided that appearance does not exceed four hours.
 Tenant bankruptcies, discovery, and jury trials are rare and are generally billed on an hourly basis.
 Please keep in mind that some tenants spend a great deal of time and efforts trying to drag out and delay the eviction process.
 In matters where delay tactics are used by the tenant, additional fees and costs will be incurred.
 Additionally, as we have no control over the costs and fees charged by the California court system, these costs may change without prior notice.
-Court and Sheriff fees are usually adjusted in January of each year, and the figures above are current as of January 2015, but may change without notice as a result of the Superior court or the Sheriff altering their fee schedule.
+Court and Sheriff fees are usually adjusted in January of each year, and the figures above are current as of January 2024, but may change without notice as a result of the Superior court or the Sheriff altering their fee schedule.
 Please contact our office to verify the current fees in effect.

 Does your firm handle commercial cases as well?